-But this was no ordinary 2000GT (if there is such a thing!).
-Thanks to the experts at CommanderBond.net and 2000GT.net, we can share a few more interesting facts about the first Toyota supercar and its place in the 007 cannon:
+Thanks to the experts at CommanderBond.net and 2000GT.net, we can share ten interesting facts about the first Toyota supercar and its place in the 007 canon.

-– 2000GT was unveiled at the Tokyo Motor Show in October 1965, where it would become the star of show and later seen in car magazines around the world, where it likely caught the eye of Bond producer, Albert R. ‘Cubby’ Broccoli.
+- The Toyota 2000GT was unveiled at the Tokyo motor show in October 1965.
+It would become the star of show and was later seen in car magazines around the world, where it likely caught the eye of Bond producer Albert R ‘Cubby’ Broccoli.

-- Thanks to the overwhelming popularity of “Zero-Zero” (as 007 is often referred to in Japan), Toyota were happy to assist with the supply of cars for the You Only Live Twice movie.
+- Thanks to the overwhelming popularity of “Zero-Zero” (as 007 is often referred to in Japan), Toyota was happy to assist with the supply of cars for the You Only Live Twice movie.

-- The first two 2000GTs to be used were coupes, in white, one right-hand drive and other left-hand drive.
-It soon became apparent that Sean Connery was too tall to comfortably fit in the car and filming of the interior shots proved tricky.
+- The first two 2000GTs to be used in the film were coupes (similar to that pictured above) but it soon became apparent that Sean Connery was too tall to comfortably fit in the car and filming of the interior shots proved tricky.

-- The films main Bond girl, Akiko ‘Aki’ Wakabayashi was unable to drive, so two Toyota test drivers operated the pedals and gears for her.
+- The film’s main female star, Akiko ‘Aki’ Wakabayashi, was unable to drive, so two Toyota test drivers operated the pedals and gears for her.

-- Toyota (and ‘Q’, of course) installed a range of Sony gadgets.
+- Toyota (and ‘Q’, of course) installed a range of Sony gadgets to James Bond’s Toyota 2000GT.
 These included CCTV, a VCR, cameras behind the front number plate, two-way radios, voice-controlled tape recorder and an audio system.

 - The original coupes were sold on and remained in private ownership in the UK until 1995.
 Both models are now back in Japan.

-- The fate of the cars used in the film is less clear; back in the 1970s one of them was reported to be wrecked, although the company who were tasked to dispose of were rumoured to have sold it to a private buyer.
+- The fate of the cars used in the film is less clear.
+Back in the 1970s one of them was reported to be wrecked, although the company who was tasked to dispose of them were rumoured to have sold it to a private buyer.

-- The other 2000GT was discovered in Hawaii in 1977 and eventually brought back to Japan and restored, where it now takes pride of place in the Toyota Museum.
-It is regarded at the most valued car in the collection.
+- The other 2000GT roadster was discovered in Hawaii in 1977 and eventually brought back to Japan and restored, where it now takes pride of place in the Toyota Museum.
+It is regarded as one of the most valued cars in the collection.

-- In total, 351 2000GTs were produced (including for racing and movies) and 150 were shipped.
-It’s unknown how many are still in circulation but any put on auction can expect to sell for hundreds of thousands of pounds, with one of the first models ever produced recently put up for sale for over £1 million.
+- In total, 351 2000GTs were produced (including for racing and movies) and 150 were shipped outside of Japan.
+It’s unknown how many are still in circulation but any put on auction can expect to sell for hundreds of thousands of pounds.

-For more information about James Bond and the Toyota 2000GT, visit CommanderBond.net.
+For more information about James Bond’s Toyota 2000GT, visit CommanderBond.net.